JoshPatton26/WebDevelopment/CS421-AdvancedWebDev/README.md

 ## Project Overview

 ### Simple Personal Website
-A basic personal website showcasing information about yourself, your interests, and your skills.
+A basic personal website showcasing information about myself, my interests, and my skills.
 This project serves as an introduction to web development and HTML/CSS.

 ### Website Clone
 A project involving the cloning of a fake website to understand its design and structure.
 This exercise helps in learning about website layout, styling, and responsiveness.